Activision Blizzard donates $2 million to Call of Duty Endowment for veterans jobs

 Call of Duty Endowment executive director Dan Goldenberg said in a statement that he has seen a huge increase in veterans asking for help in the pandemic.
 The charity has been around for a decade, but he said he has never seen anything like this and veterans will need help more than ever.

 The Call of Duty Endowment has funded the placement of more than 69,000 vets in jobs since its inception and aims to place 100,000 veterans in meaningful jobs by 2024.
-The endowment’s 2019 cost to place a veteran was $499 — providing meaningful employment at a sixth of the cost of US Department of Labor efforts.
+The endowment’s 2019 cost to place a veteran was $499 — providing meaningful employment at a sixth of the cost of U.S. Department of Labor efforts.
 Nationally, American veterans make an average salary of $49,945, while those placed through the endowment’s grantees, with their focus on high-quality placements, made an average of $60,750, or 21% more.